Men in Black 2: The Series: Reception

 Tim Tracey of GameSpot praised the character animations but criticized the game's slow moving camera, and wrote, "While the game may have several glaring flaws, it ends up being a tolerable Game Boy Color title."
 Tracey noted that while "many experienced gamers" may find the game to be too easy, "this title is aptly suited for a younger audience, who will probably find the franchise more interesting anyway."

 Marc Nix of IGN criticized the characters for their lack of unique abilities, and wrote, "Collecting four pairs of sunglasses on each level, such as is the driving force in Men In Black 2, isn't enough reason for me to even get out of bed."
 U.K. magazine Total Game Boy criticized the graphics, the repetitive gameplay, and the difficulty.
 Scott Steinberg of Gamecenter also found it difficult, and considered it an average platform game.

 Nick Woods of AllGame called the sequel "one of the better side-scrolling action games on the Game Boy Color," and praised the character animations.
 However, Woods opined that the game was "much harder than it should be," and that, "It would have been nice if the characters had unique special moves; this would have distinguished them from one another.
 While the characters are somewhat disappointing, the gameplay is very entertaining."

+Los Angeles Times said "There's so little to "Men in Black 2" that it's best just left alone".